Danack/RfcCodex/explicit_defaults.md

 Really hard to say.
 I think this is one of those things that people:

-* Can see is problem.
+* Can see is a problem.
 * Don't particularly like the proposed solution.
 * Don't think the problem is a serious enough one to add this solution to the language.